-Mayors and General Managers from Bellingen, Kempsey and Port Macquarie-Hastings councils have now officially commenced a new model of regional collaboration and planning under the structure of a Joint Organisation.
+Mayors and General Managers from Bellingen, Kempsey and Port Macquarie-Hastings councils have commenced a new model of regional collaboration and planning under the structure of a Joint Organisation.

-The inaugural meeting of the Mid North Coast Joint Organisation (MNCJO) was recently held in Kempsey and paves the way for how the councils will work with the NSW Government on high priority projects in this region.
+The inaugural meeting of the Mid North Coast Joint Organisation (MNCJO) was held in Kempsey on 13 June and paves the way for how the councils will work with the NSW Government on high priority projects in this region.
 Representatives from the Department of Premier and Cabinet and the Office of Local Government were also in attendance.

 Eleven (11) joint organisations across regional NSW comprising of over 90% of existing regional councils have been declared with the NSW Government providing $300,000 in seed funding to establish the new regional body.